Thang Ponce

-Tonnie Rose "Thang" T. Ponce (born October 31, 1998) is a Filipino volleyball player.
-She currently plays for the Choco Mucho Flying Titans volleyball team in the Premier Volleyball League.
+Tonnie Rose "Thang" T. Ponce (born October 31, 1998) is a Filipino professional volleyball player.
+She currently plays for the Choco Mucho Flying Titans in the Premier Volleyball League (PVL).
 She was a member of the Adamson Lady Falcons volleyball team.
 The pro league PVL awarded her Best Libero in the 2023 All-Filipino Conference and 2018 Collegiate Conference.

 Early life

 Ponce, who was raised in the town of Hermosa, Bataan, took up college studies at Adamson University and played for the Lady Falcons alongside Jema Galanza in 2017.